heathhenley/heathhenley.github.io/content/posts/yolo-all-the-traffic-cams.md

 ```

 # Plans for Improvement
 You can see my [plans / backlog / idea graveyard 🪦](https://github.com/heathhenley/RhodyCarCounter/issues/1) - I have a lot of random ideas that would be fun to implement.
 Some of them are just things I should really fix 😬- eg things I hacked together to get things working, that I now understand much better; other things are just things I want to try out 🤓.

-I'm not sure how much time I'll have to work on this, but I'm planning to try to keep it updated!
+I want to get docker/docker-compose setup to spin up a dev environment with a database, some fake data and a worker to play around with.
+I will update with the learnings from that and whatever else I try!

 If you have suggestions or would like to help, open an issue on the repo or send me and email.